refactormyself/basic-cli-repl/README.md

     penguin swim
     ```

-This is just a very functionality that come with the  [cli11 library](https://cliutils.github.io/CLI11/).
+I have only utilised the basic functionalities of the  [cli11 library](https://cliutils.github.io/CLI11/).
 It is quite powerful, helping to lift the boilerplate of handling command line args.
 I have used the
 [LLVM's command line tool](https://llvm.org/doxygen/CommandLine_8h_source.html), but I prefer the cli11 library to it.
 The only downside is that is not llvm stuff, which matters if you plan to upstream into llvm.